nicolasplantier/Find-generic-model-tetrapod/README.md

 - `create_generic_model.py` in `create_generic_model`
 Main program that finds the generic model of tetrapods.

+## Results

+The main advantage of this algorithm is that you will be able to visualize the results at each step.
+To do so, you can open the files inside `results` in each folder.

+- .las files can be opened via CloudCompare
+- .dat files need to be converted into .pts files before opening in CloudCompare
+- It is not necessary to open .csv files

+Here is an image of the final generic model obtained from a total of 55 instances of tetrapods :

 ## Installation
 The source code is written in Python and in C++ and thus requires a C++ compiler.